gagandeepahuja09/go-practice/go-cloud-native/notes/7_scalability.md

 * Efficiency: Ability of a system to handle changes in demand without having to add(or greatly over-provision) dedicated resources.
 * If a language has a relatively high per-process concurrency overhead - often the case with dynamically typed languages - it will consume all available memory or compute resources much more quickly than a light-weighed language, and require resources and more scaling events to support the same demand.
+* Why are dynamically typed languages slow?
+    * Because they must make all their checks at runtime and type is not known to us at the start.

 **Efficient Caching Using An LRU Cache**